Faith-Victoria/Faith-Victoria/README.md

 - 👋 Hi, I’m @Faith-Victoria
 - 👀 I’m interested in becoming a MERN stack developer
-- 🌱 I’m currently learning javascript, node.js
+- 🌱 I’m currently learning javascript, node.js and Ruby
 - 💞️ I’m looking to collaborate and learn from open source projects
 - 📫 Reach me on linkedin https://www.linkedin.com/in/faith-victoria-424426235/